priyavprashanth/capstone/README.md

     a.
 Please open the below link (twice for each of the two users - user and admin, giving a gap of 2 mins ) in the browser: https://prisha.au.auth0.com/authorize?audience=stepsLogger&response_type=token&client_id=qXot7M1Z3VlF5e3cHMg7IAXzDHDNYJdK&redirect_uri=https://steps-logger.herokuapp.com/memProfile
     Take the token from the browser url and add these tokens in bearer_token in config file for the keys user and admin.
     b.
-Another easier approach would be clicking on Member Login tab on the top right corner and logging in with the credentials provided
+Another easier approach would be clicking on Member Login tab on the top right corner and logging in with the credentials provided, copy the token in the token text box in the memProfile.html page, add this token against user and admin in the token file for bearer_token.
+    c.
+Run 'python test_stepsLogger.py' in the project folder capstone.

 ## Documentation of API behavior and RBAC controls
 #### There are 2 roles for this application :